 FI0130 – Fraud, Waste and Abuse

-- This policy applies to (l) faculty, staff, and student employees, (2) contractors and vendors while conducting university business, and (3) others who use university resources or information with or without authorization.
-The university will investigate all allegations of fraud, waste, or abuse by internal or outside parties.
-Any member of the university community found to be involved in fraud, waste, or abuse as defined in this policy is subject to disciplinary action, up to and including termination, and criminal prosecution when warranted.
-Also see POLICY HR0525 on disciplinary action, POLICY FI0125 on conflicts of interests, POLICY FI0405 on ethics in purchasing, and the university's policy on acceptable use of the information technology resources.
+This policy applies to (l) faculty, staff, and student employees, (2) contractors and vendors while conducting university business, and (3) others who use university resources or information with or without authorization.
+The university will investigate allegations of fraud, waste, or abuse or refer the allegations to other authorities for investigation.

 - Theft or misappropriation of funds, supplies, property, or other resources